Meeting the Needs of Program Directors

-But ABE program directors have needs, too.
-Like teachers, they can benefit from professional development and support to prevent isolation, renew energy, and improve practice.
+Like teachers, administrators can benefit from professional development and support to prevent isolation, renew energy, and stay informed of best practices in the ABE field.
 Directors often rise to their administrative positions from the classroom as a result of their temperament for leadership and their competence in carrying out programmatic responsibilities.
-Few directors have formal management training in areas that make a strong program—staff supervision, staff and program evaluation, strategic planning, fundraising, branding, creating a social media presence.
+Few directors have formal management training in staff supervision, staff and program evaluation, strategic planning, fundraising, branding, and creating a social media presence.
 These skills are mostly learned on the job.

 One of our past professional development workshops focused on Tools for Managing an Effective and Supportive ABE/ESOL Program, facilitated by Christine Tibor.
 The workshop was an opportunity for ABE directors and coordinators to come together and learn strategies intended to strengthen their leadership and supervision skills within the specific context of the Adult Basic Education arena.
 While a deep dive into this topic is key to managing an effective program, we wanted to offer some key take-aways.

 - Get In The Classroom